Ukraine has no plans to send armed forces to Crimea

 The ministry said the navy was also blocked in Sevastopol's outer bay and Lake Donuzlav in the West.

-It said there was also a unit of marines near Perekop and Armyanska at the neck of the Crimean peninsula, supported by armoured personnel carriers, and separately in the same area a paratroop battalion numbering 500 men, also backed by armoured carriers.
+It said there was also a unit of marines near Perekop and Armyanska at the neck of the Crimean peninsula, supported by armored personnel carriers, and separately in the same area a paratroop battalion numbering 500 men, also backed by armored carriers.

 (Reporting by Natalia Zinets and Serhiy Karazy, Editing by Timothy Heritage, Richard Balmforth and Alistair Lyon)